p0p0p0p/p0p0p0p.github.io/retirees.md

 Chrono Cross - Dream of the Shore Bordering Another World | VGMC 1 | 3
 Chrono Cross - Scars of Time | VGMC 1 | 1
 Chrono Cross - Time of the Dreamwatch | VGMC 1 | 12
+Chrono Trigger - Secret of the Forest | VGMC 16 | 8
 Chrono Trigger - Time Circuits/Corridors of Time/12,000 B.C. | VGMC 3 | 8
 Civilization IV - Baba Yetu | VGMC 1 | 3
 ClaDun: This Is an RPG - Slicing the Wind | VGMC 6 | 16